-Published in the Victorian YA romance anthology Willful Impropriety: 13 Tales of Society and Scandal, edited by Ekaterina Sedia, in the US in September 2012.
-Also published in the UK under the (slightly differently spelled!) title Wilful Impropriety: 13 Tales of Society and Scandal in June 2012.
+First published in Willful Impropriety: 13 Tales of Society and Scandal, ed.
+Ekaterina Sedia, September 2012.
+(A.k.a.
+Wilful Impropriety: 13 Tales of Society and Scandal in the UK!)

 A sixteen-year-old girl finds the fate of her country in her hands, with terrifying magic and danger on every side.

-An alternate-history fantasy story first published in Beneath Ceaseless Skies, 26 March 2009.
-Now you can read it free online.
+First published in Beneath Ceaseless Skies, 26 March 2009.

 Eighteen-year-old Amanda has finally escaped her unconventional upbringing to go to college.
 All she wants now is to concentrate on her classes and ignore the vampires blending in on campus…but when her roommate is bitten, it’s time for Amanda to take action.

-Written as a Christmas gift for my brother Ben (who was a philosophy grad student at that point), who asked for a funny vampire story set in East Lansing, Michigan, our hometown.
-First given away as part of the December Lights Project December 2010.
-Now available as an ebook on Smashwords, Amazon.com, or Amazon.co.uk.
+Written as a Christmas gift for my brother Ben (a philosophy grad student at that point), who asked for a funny vampire story set in East Lansing, Michigan, our hometown.

-First published in Strange Horizons, 9 November 2009 - Read free online.
+First published in Strange Horizons, 9 November 2009.

-Republished in the anthology Bewere the Night, ed.
+Republished in Bewere the Night, ed.
 Ekaterina Sedia, April 2011.